jkeefe/presentations/satelllite_data_nyt.md

 ## Satellite imagery & data at the New York Times
-Guest lecture at UC Santa Barbara
+Guest lecture at UC Santa Barbara • January 2023

 ### Examples: